badj/cypress-checkout-test-bc/README.md

 ## Project information
 ### This project contains two Cypress functional journey tests for multiple specs to verify:
 1. E-commerce store - Checkout Journey in ["Test Automation e-commerce store"](https://testautomation.bigcartel.com/) the test steps showcase:
-- Searching for the item in the store
+- Searching for the item in the store.
-- Viewing the product from the results returned in the search
+- Viewing the product from the results returned in the search.
-- Choosing *colour* option from a dropdown selection
+- Choosing *colour* option from a dropdown selection.
-- Choosing *age* option from a dropdown selection
+- Choosing *age* option from a dropdown selection.
-- *Increasing the quantity* of items
+- *Increasing the quantity* of items.
-- Proceeding to the *cart*
+- Proceeding to the *cart*.
-- Asserting and verifying items added to cart in the checkout cart for: *correct items*, *options selected*, *quantities*, *cart item prices* and *cart totals*.
+- Asserting and verifying items added to cart in the checkout cart for:
+  - *correct items*
+  - *options selected*
+  - *quantities*
+  - *cart item prices*
+  - *cart totals*.

 ### This project has Cypress configs and code to showcase:
 - The use of *Fixtures* with test data support.